Skip to Navigation

-The Council of Institutional Investors has developed a comprehensive body of corporate governance best practices on matters including executive compensation, CEO succession and board diversity.
+CII has developed a comprehensive body of corporate governance best practices on matters including executive compensation, CEO succession and board diversity.
 We also have policies on other investment-related issues of interest to institutional investors, such as credit rating agencies and the independence of accounting standard-setters.
 Our policies provide a foundation from which CII advocates on matters of importance to members.
+They are best-practice guidelines but are not binding on CII members.

 1. Introduction